21.1. Introduction

 Not all SUNDIALS options are supported by the Python interfaces.
 In particular, third-party libraries are not yet supported.

-After installation, you can import sundials4py in your Python scripts:
+After installation, you can import sundials4py with:

 import sundials4py